markkurossi/iql/README.md

 IQL is an SQL-inspired query language for processing Internet resources.
 The IQL uses common data formats as input tables and allows users to run SQL-like queries over the tables.
 The currently supported data formats are comma-separated values (CSV) and HTML.
+The data sources can be retrieved from HTTP and HTTPS URLs, local files, and data URIs.

 # Practical Examples